runtimeverification/k/k-distribution/k-tutorial/2_intermediate/01_macros/README.md

 simply replace the `macro` attribute with the `macro-rec` attribute.
 Note that K does not do any kind of checking to ensure termination here, so it is important that rules be defined correctly to always terminate, otherwise the macro expansion phase will run forever.
-In practice, the types of macros usually written are very easy to ensure this property on, however.
+Fortunately, in practice it is very simple to ensure this property for most of the types of macros that are typically used in real-world semantics.

 ### Exercise